 We operate in a rapidly changing environment that involves numerous uncertainties and risks.
 In addition to the other information included in this Quarterly Report on Form 10-Q, the following risks and uncertainties may have a material and adverse effect on our business, financial condition, results of operations, or stock price.
 You should consider these risks and uncertainties carefully, together with all of the other information included or incorporated by reference in this Quarterly Report on Form 10-Q. The risks and uncertainties described below may not be the only ones we face.
 If any of the risks or uncertainties we face were to occur, the trading price of our securities could decline, and you may lose all or part of your investment.
 This Quarterly Report on Form 10-Q also contains forward-looking statements that involve risks and uncertainties.
+See the section titled "Special Note Regarding Forward-Looking Statements" appearing elsewhere in this Quarterly Report.
 Our actual results could differ materially from those anticipated in the forward-looking statements as a result of factors that are described below and elsewhere in this report.